twistedtwig/hoh-Architecture/README.md

 # ROADMAP

+ - exception logging and handling - if query or command handler throws, do what?
+    - record error in logging
+    - have optional IExceptionHandler, return if should swallow exception, result object etc
  - metadata logging.
 Allows systems to add data, such as user and place of caller
  - statistics
  - background jobs